Pair Correlations and Photoassociation Dynamics of Two Atoms in an Optical Tweezer

-\emph{Photoassociation dynamics for three atoms.---} As argued above, the two-timescale decay in the two-atom system is caused by the conserved pair correlation of the two atoms.
+\emph{Photoassociation dynamics for three atoms.---} As argued above, the two-timescale decay in the two-atom system is caused by pair correlation of the two atoms.
 Our setup allows the addition of a third atom to the tweezer, which we used to investigate photoassociation in a three-atom system and determine how the addition of an extra atom influences the dynamics.
-In the lower panel of Fig.~\ref{fig:PA_all_evolution} we show the evolution of the tweezer population starting with three atoms at a temperature of \SI{35}{\micro\kelvin}.
-We observe good agreement with a single decay rate above our detection limit of 3\% and a reduced $\chi^2$~test shows no improvement from the use of the two-timescale models.
-Moreover, the green triangles in Fig.~\ref{fig:K_over_T} show the single rate coefficient obtained with three atoms.
-We see excellent agreement with the many-atom unitarity-limited rate coefficient.
-These results suggest that the photoassociation dynamics rapidly approach the many-atom behavior when additional atoms are added to the tweezer.
+Figure~\ref{fig:PA_all_evolution}(b) shows the evolution of the tweezer population starting with three atoms at \SI{35}{\micro\kelvin}.
+We observe good agreement with a single decay rate above our detection limit of 1.6\% and a reduced $\chi^2$~test shows no improvement from the two-timescale model.
+The error bar of the point at 3.8\,ms does overlap with the one-timescale fit (this is outside the frame of our logarithmic plot).
+Additional measurements at photoassociation times greater than \SI{4}{\milli\second} give three-atom survival at our detection sensitivity limit, making them consistent with vanishing survival probability.
+The green triangles in Fig.~\ref{fig:K_over_T}, showing the single rate coefficient obtained with three atoms, are in good agreement with the many-atom unitarity-limited rate coefficient.
+Although we are reluctant to draw firm conclusions, these results suggest that the photoassociation dynamics take a substantial step towards the many-atom behavior when an additional atom is added to the tweezer.

-\emph{Conclusions and Outlook.---} Photoassociation of single atoms is a promising path for creating precisely tailored single molecules which are not accessible through conventional chemistry.
+\emph{Conclusions and Outlook.---} Photoassociation of single atoms is a promising path for creating precisely tailored single molecules not accessible through conventional chemistry.
 Understanding the photoassociation dynamics of single molecule formation is vital to the future controlled synthesis of more complex molecules.
-We showed the first measurement of photoassociation dynamics of exactly two trapped atoms in an isolated system.
-We observed two rate coefficients which are caused by the conservation of atom-pair correlations, as confirmed by numerical simulation of the two-atom system.
-In the three-atom system, the photoassociation dynamics are well-described by a single rate coefficient, with a value consistent with the many-atom unitarity-limited rate coefficient.
-Our experimental results show that this state-dependent photoassociation rate could be used as a new tool for the production or detection of atom-pair correlations in future experiments.
+We showed the first measurement of the quantum dynamics of exactly two atoms undergoing photoassociation in an optical tweezer.
+We observed two rate coefficients which are caused by atom-pair correlations, as confirmed by numerical simulation of the two-atom system.
+In contrast, the photoassociation dynamics of three trapped atoms seem closer to that of many-atom ensembles.
+An interesting future work would be a more systematic investigation into how the many-atom dynamics emerge.
+Our results show that this state-dependent photoassociation could be used as a new tool for the production or detection of atom-pair correlations in future experiments.